LOST & FOUND

 A safe place where grieving children and families can come together and be with others who understand what they’re going through.

 Pittsburgh Region: 620 Stanwix Street, Pittsburgh, PA 15222; 888-224-4673

 Cranberry Region: 200 Warrendale Village Drive, Warrendale, PA 15086; 888-734-4073

 Erie Region: Bayview Office Park, Building 2, 510 Cranberry Street, Erie, PA 16507; 866-212-4673

 Harrisburg Region: 3 Walnut Street, Suite 200, Lemoyne, PA 17043; 866-613-4673

 The Emma’s Footprints Care Team is comprised of moms who have experienced pregnancy or infant loss.
 Our Care Team provides one-on-one emotional support by connecting new-loss moms with moms who are further along in their grief journeys.
 We also provide financial assistance to families in their time of need, to help ease the financial strain this unthinkable loss can place on them.
 Our assistance programs help with funeral and memorialization costs, as well as burial and cremation expenses.

-Empty Arms Support group provides support for perinatal and infant loss the 3rd Tuesday of each month from 7 – 9 p.m.
+When: 3rd Tuesday of each month from 7 – 9 p.m

 Location: The Mario Lemieux Children’s Home of Pittsburgh